CAHLR/OATutor/README.md

 first, so the problem with the lowest mastery is selected to give to the user.
 In the case that the first problem is being chosen in the session, equation a from the BKT model is used and the default probMastery is considered the user's mastery.
 Ties (of equal mastery) in the heuristic selection algorithm are broken by randomly choosing a problem.

+#### Supported Meta Tags
+**giveStuFeedback:** controls correctness feedback (i.e. whether a user inputted the correct answer or not) **giveStuHints:** controls whether hints should be displayed or not (i.e. controls the hint icon as well) **doMasteryUpdate:** controls whether OATutor should track student mastery **allowRecycle:** controls whether problems/steps can be repeated or not **showStuMastery:** controls whether matters should be displayed to the user in the upper right corner **unlockFirstHint:** controls whether the first hint should be auto-expanded when the user clicks the hint icon **allowDynamicHint:** controls whether a dynamically generated hint should be given to the user **giveStuBottomHint:** controls whether the suer should receive a bottom-out hint (last hint in the hint pathway that contains the answer)
+**giveHintOnIncorrect:** controls whether an incorrect response should automatically force the user into the hint pathway **keepMCOrder:** controls whether to preserve the order of MCQ choices in the spreadsheet